Seddryck/NBi/_automation/cicd-build-azuredevops.md

 ### Promote the output as artifact

-Now that the test-suite has been created, we'll need to promote it as an artefact.
+Now that the test-suite has been created, we'll need to promote it as an artifact.
 A first task will copy the test-suite to the *staging directory* and a second will transform the content of the *staging directory* to a zip file that will be available as an output of the pipeline (artefact).

 Select the task *copy files*